 Always check the T&Cs of receiving free bet offers.
 There may be some restrictions on what you can bet on or an expiry date.

 During registration, enter the promo code F20.
 You will be prompted to make a deposit.
-Choose one of the many payment types and deposit just £5 (needed to unlock the free bet).
+Choose one of the many payment types and deposit just £10 (needed to unlock the free bet).

 Use decimal odds

-Once you've logged into PaddyPower.com, change your odds display from fractions to decimal for easy comparison with Betfair.
+Once you've logged into WilliamHill.com, change your odds display from fractions to decimal for easy comparison with Betfair.
 You can do this from the dropdown under the main navigation area (eg. in the middle of the sports homepage).
 This is essential!

 Find and place your qualifying bet

-For this free bet offer, PaddyPower's terms state you must pick odds of 1.5 or greater.
-It's better to choose a bet with low odds for this step, between 1.5 and 4.0 if possible.
+For this free bet offer, William Hill's terms state you must pick odds of 1.2 or greater.
+It's better to choose a bet with low odds for this step, between 1.2 and 4.0 if possible.

 See my example below then use the automatcher tool which does everything for you!

-I will back Everton at PaddyPower.com with odds of 1.61 and lay that same bet on Betfair.com with odds of 1.60.
+I will back Everton to win at WilliamHill.com with odds of 1.61 and lay that same bet on Betfair.com with odds of 1.60.

-In my example bet, the difference is 0.01 which the automatcher calculated as giving me a small acceptable loss of 7p on this qualifying bet.
+In my example bet, the difference is 0.01 which the automatcher calculated as giving me a small acceptable loss of 13p on this qualifying bet.

 Here are my betting slips on both websites for my qualifying bet:

 Oddsmatcher tool (Qualifying bet)

 Use the automatcher tool below (which replaces my spreadsheet).
 This will save you a LOT of time and maximise your overall profit.

-It fetches live odds from PaddyPower and finds the equivalent lay odds on Betfair for thousands of upcoming football matches.
+It fetches live odds from William Hill and finds the equivalent lay odds on Betfair for thousands of upcoming football matches.

 The hardest part is also done for you, which is to calculate the best matches for your qualifying bet based on the closest possible odds and smallest loss.
 Feel free to switch between them and the steps and calculations will be updated (below the table).